Here are some tips that can help you stay in your apartment:

 If you are evicted for a reason not listed above, you may ask the court if you can stay up to 6 months.
 Fill out a Stay of Execution (JD-HM-21), but the court does not have to let you stay at your apartment.
 So think about your other options in case the court says no.

-If you are a senior or have physical disabilities and live in a building with 5 or more units, a special law, called “good cause,” protects you from eviction.
+If you are a senior or have physical or mental disabilities and live in a building with 5 or more units, a special law, called “good cause,” protects you from eviction.
 Get legal help right away so you can tell the court you are protected by “good cause.”
 (See below to learn more about good cause.)

 Who qualifies for good cause?